C18356933/MusicVisuals/README.md

         }
     }
 ```
-If 3 is pressed it will call the function render3() from the ellipse fun class hence the wf.render3()
+If 3 is pressed it will call the method render3() from the ellipse fun class hence the wf.render3()
 ```Java
 public void render3()
     {